ColeBallard/RL-clip-generator/README.md

 2. Install the latest version of python.
 [Downloads.](https://www.python.org/downloads/)

+3. Run the 'install.bat' file. **You only have to do this once.**

-3. Run the 'run.bat' file.
+4. Run the 'run.bat' file.

-4. Select your mp4 files.
+5. Select your mp4 files.

 ## Contribution